Breast Reduction Melbourne

 Breast Feeding

-Your ability to breast feed may be impacted by this surgery.
+Your ability to breast feed may be impacted by breast reduction surgery.
 It is unpredictable as to who this affects and to what degree.
 Delaying surgery until after having finished your family may be a consideration.

 Frequently Asked Questions